Are you using the best vendors and HR solutions providers in Asia?

 As a highly successful creative agency, APV understands the importance of nurturing talent of the future to ensure the organisation is able to stay ahead of the game.

-The company is known for its flat hierarchy, along with an open and collaborative culture, making it the perfect platform for employees from different generations to mash and learn from one another.
+The company is known for its flat hierarchy, along with an open and collaborative culture, making it the perfect platform for employees from different generations to mix and learn from one another.

 Earlier this year, APV launched Clubhouse – a mentorship and training department built on two-way learning between the younger and older generations.